K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

    DirectoryIndex index.php index.html
    ```

-   Once the configration options are added, click the OK button at the bottom
+   Once you have added these configuration options, click the OK button at the bottom
 of the page to save it.

 7. Configure FastCGI: Now that Apache is set up for FastCGI, we need to configure a FastCGI handler